 In March 2020, the pop star released his fourth studio album, After Hours, which debuted at number one on the US Billboard 200.
 Its first two singles, “Heartless” and “Blinding Lights”, topped the Billboard Hot 100 chart in the United States and earned platinum certification.

 In January 2022, the “Save Your Tears” singer released the album Dawn FM, which includes the singles “Gasoline” and “Take My Breath.”

 The Weeknd Is Has Many Partnerships and Business Ventures

 The Canadian crooner is one of the faces of Apple Music and was a brand ambassador for shoe brand Puma.
-He has also collaborated with Marvel, clothing company A Bathing Ape and designers Alexander Wang.
+He has also collaborated with Marvel, clothing company A Bathing Ape and designer Alexander Wang.
 He also sells his own branded merch with his famous “XO” symbolism.
 Additionally, the songwriter owns shares in esports company OverActive Media Group.

 The Weeknd Owns Property

 In June 2017, he purchased a three-acre estate in Hidden Hills, California for $18 million.
-Three years later, in June 2020, the After Hours artist put the property on the market for $25 million.

 In December 2019, Abel bought a penthouse overlooking the Beverly Hills Country Club in L.A. for $21 million.
 Prior to the purchase, he was renting a New York City triplex penthouse for $60,000 a month.